-This monkey bread recipe from scratch is our favourite, because it’s fluffy, gooey and full of chocolate covered pieces, that we can eat with our fingers.
+This chocolate monkey bread recipe from scratch is our favourite, because it’s fluffy, gooey and full of chocolate covered pieces, that we can eat with our fingers.
 You will definitely lick your fingers for next two days.

 You are going to love this monkey bread recipe from the first moment you will start the dough.
 It’s fluffy and very easy to work with that even kids can help you to roll the small monkey balls and cover them is yummy chocolatey coating.
+This recipe is made all from scratch, so it will require little more time, especially when proving /rising the dough.
+But I promise it’s all worth, when you will lick your fingers from the chocolate glaze, mmm!

-This monkey bread is made from three parts; the dough, the coating for the dough balls and the chocolate glaze.
+- This monkey bread is made from three parts; the dough, the coating for the dough pieces and the chocolate glaze.
 Each is done one after another.
-First we have to whip up the dough, meanwhile the dough will be rising, we will make the chocolate coating.
+First we have to whip up the dough, super easy process I promise!

-After that, once the dough is proven, we will be rolling small balls which will be covered in the chocolate coating and place in the bundt cake.
-After baking the monkey bread, we will let it cool down and in the meanwhile we will prepare the chocolate glaze.
-We will pour all that silky chocolate glaze over the baked monkey bread and hurry now we can enjoy it.
+- After baking the monkey bread, we will let it cool down and in the meanwhile we will prepare the chocolate glaze.
+We will pour all that silky chocolate glaze over the baked monkey bread and hurry now, we can enjoy it.

 HOW TO MAKE THE CHOCOLATE MONKEY BREAD